-In the second term you will work on an industrial assignment/project during two days a week at CITC Nijmegen, or one of its partners, in a team of students and semiconductor professionals.
+In the second term you will work on an industrial assignment/project during two days a week at CITC Nijmegen, or one of its partners, in a team of students.
 In parallel you study a number of selective subjects, mostly by autonomous study of in-depth material presented in a digital learning environment.
 The minor is concluded by a team presentation with criterion-oriented interview and feedback processing, in which you present the project and your individual contribution and learnings.

 - Lectures, practical lessons and tasks

 At the end of the first term: